-LANSING, Mich. – The Michigan Economic Development Corporation today announced Michigan Strategic Fund approval of two business expansion projects and six community revitalization projects that will generate more than $463 million in new capital investment and create 1,804 jobs in Michigan.
+LANSING, Mich. – The Michigan Economic Development Corporation today announced Michigan Strategic Fund approval of two business expansions and two community improvement projects that are expected to generate more than $145 million in new investments and create 755 jobs.

 Pure Michigan is a brand representing business, talent and tourism initiatives across Michigan.
 These efforts are driven by the Michigan Economic Development Corporation, which serves as the state’s marketing arm and lead advocate for business growth, jobs and opportunity with a focus on helping grow Michigan’s economy.